NORTH89/NORTH89/README.md

 # Welcome to My GitHub Profile! 👋

 Hi there!
-I'm NORTH89, a dedicated and enthusiastic developer passionate about creating innovative solutions and continuously learning new technologies.
+I'm NOUREDDINE OUBOURHIM, a dedicated and enthusiastic developer passionate about creating innovative solutions and continuously learning new technologies.

 ## About Me

 - 💼 **Professional Background:** Backend Developer with experience in various industries.
-- 🌱 **Currently Learning:** Rust, Kubernetes, and AI/ML.
 - 🤝 **Open to Collaboration:** Yes, I love working on exciting projects with talented people.
 - 🌍 **Location:** Earth